 A Carthusian monk's neglected, idiosyncratic mystical treatises

 Richard Methley was a monk of the contemplative Carthusian Order, at the charterhouse of Mount Grace, in the decades just before the Dissolution.
 He wrote down many of his mystical and visionary experiences in Latin treatises that have previously been very hard to access.
-Now Barbara Newman has translated them for the first time, and I have written a 15,000 word “Introduction” to the translation volume, set to be published by Cistercian Publications.
+Now Barbara Newman has translated them for the first time, and I have written a 15,000 word “Introduction” to the translation volume, coming out with Cistercian Publications (Liturgical Press) in January 2021.
 I also supply the translation of his Middle English work "To Hugh Hermit: An Epistle on Solitary Life Nowadays."

 "Women's Literary Culture and the Medieval Canon"

 PI: Professor Diane Watt, University of Surrey

 For more on the network, see its website.